ifeasome/JavaScript_Password_Generator/README.md

 ## Password Generator

-- The following were the criteria intended to be achieved for password generator:
+- The following were the criteria for the password generator:
     GIVEN I need a new, secure password
     WHEN I click the button to generate a password THEN I am presented with a series of prompts for password criteria